Contractor background check? Is this even necessary when hiring a contractor for your business?

 You can check for a criminal background on your contractors when conducting a contractor background check.
 This includes offense history, sentences and the like.
-This information is required for contractors who have access to federal information system or works for Department of Homeland Security or department of justice.
+This information is required for contractors who have access to a federal information system or works for the Department of Homeland Security or department of justice.

 Federal Acquisition Regulation

 The Federal Acquisition Regulation describes several contractor qualifications and the actions that a contracting officer may take when awarding a contract.